 Proper planning and vacancy reserves will fix that.

 What that means is if you ever have a vacancy you’ve got some money set aside to offset your lost rents.
 I recommend always having six months of reserves in place to handle such things as vacancies or any kind of unexpected maintenance

 For example, if your property is renting out at $1,000 a month you should have $6,000 in the bank in your investment account to be able to weather the storm for any of those problems.

 Yet somehow these same people are OK purchasing a new stereo on credit and making the monthly payments because they don’t have the money to pay off the balance every month.

-Because people have had so many bad experiences with bad debt, they are very hesitant on taking on any good debt.
+Because people have had so many bad experiences with bad debt, they are very hesitant to take on any good debt.

-If they were to take out a mortgage on their home for let’s say 3% (roughly today’s rate) and invest it in high ratio mortgages or any other investments at say 13% (average returns I guarantee my investors) they would make an easy 10% profit.
+If they were to take out a mortgage on their home for let’s say 3% (roughly today’s rate) and invest it in high ratio mortgages or any other investments at say 13% (the average returns that I guarantee my investors) they would make an easy 10% profit.

-If their house is worth $300K and they took out an 80% loan to value mortgage, they would have $240K to invest.
-At 10% that would be approximately $24K extra income per year.
+If your home is worth $300K and you took out an 80% loan to value mortgage, you would have $240K to invest.
+At 10%, that would be approximately $24K extra income per year.
 Not bad for just refinancing your home.